A 4.0-magnitude earthquake struck southern Maine just after 7 p.m. on Tuesday, shaking parts of the Berkshires but causing no apparent injuries.

 Lee resident Tom Sperlonga said he felt the quake in his mobile home on Bradley Street.
 He said it lasted about 10 seconds, and he originally thought it might have been a train, a washer, or someone in the mobile home walking around.

 "I was wondering why my computer monitor was rocking when nothing was going on," Sperlonga said.
-"You could feel a little vibration in the mobile home due to
+"You could feel a little vibration in the mobile home due to the framing.

 Peter Gallant, 67, of Lanes borough, was sitting at his computer desk at about 7:15 p.m., playing his nightly word game when he said his entire house shook.